gallowayevan/nursingfront/content/briefs/regions.md

 shortages in the future except the Southeast, which is projected to see a slight surplus of RNs by 2033, likely due to the high retention of graduates from local training institutions (Figure 1).
-Figure 2 shows that after adjusting for population size, metropolitan areas will face far greater RN shortages than rural areas with the Northwest/Triad Medicaid region (including Greensboro and Winston-Salem) facing the greatest shortages followed by the Piedmont/Triangle (including Raleigh-Durham-Chapel Hill), and finally Southcentral Charlotte.
+Figure 2 shows that, after adjusting for population size, metropolitan areas will face far greater RN shortages than rural areas, with the Northwest/Triad Medicaid region (including Greensboro and Winston-Salem) facing the greatest shortages, followed by the Piedmont/Triangle (including Raleigh-Durham-Chapel Hill), and, finally, Southcentral/Charlotte.
 Eastern NC is projected to have a balance of supply and demand for RNs.

 {{< figurecustom title="Figure 1.
 RN Shortage/Surplus per 10K Population, All Settings, by Medicaid Region" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" src="/images/regions_brief/image1.png" alt="A map of North Carolina broken into medicaid regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}